 By Katherine Pryor, illustrated by Anna Raff

 Elementary ages.
 Three days into summer vacation Zora is bored, well, out of her gourd.
 While riding her bike she spots free zucchini starts at the hardware store.
 (Adults will be amused by the original sale sign crossed out to plead FREE!)
 Zora comes home with 12 zucchini starts and plants them all.
-This oversupply sets up the rest of the plot as Zora must figure out how not to let the food go to waste.
+This oversupply sets up the rest of the plot as Zora must figure out how to not let the food go to waste.
 The book's end notes posit that "about one-third of the world's food is wasted, which means that all the water, work and time it took to grow that food is also wasted."
 The story is a great springboard for discussion on what to do with extra food.

 The Tiny Seed